FotiosBistas/Distributed_Systems_Project/README.md

 The user node class is essentially a temporary class used for the phase 1 meant to be replaced by the android implementation of the project.

+Using the messages enum the user prompts the broker the server the specific request for a specific topic.
+There is a main broker which distributes requests based on the hashed SHA1 value of the topic.
+Example: C++ topic is hashed to 150 the broker with id 200 will take care the requests for that topic.

 User sends files, images and text messages on the network.
 These messages are directed towards topics that the user must be subscribed to see and publish them.
 All files are chunked into 512KB chunks and then sent on to the network.
 We were not instructed that to be able to handle chunks seperately and we used specifically tcp object streams for the sockets so its kinda pointeless the way its implemented.